UnderminersTeam/UndertaleModTool/README.md

   * decompile compound if expressions (things like `a || b` are decomposed into multiple ifs internally because GML has short-circuit evaluation)
   * make sure the output syntax is fully GML-compatible
 * Write a matching GML compiler, so that edits of high-level code are possible
-* Add support for other bytecode versions
+* Add support for other bytecode versions, at least for bytecode 14 so that Undertale 1.00 can be opened as well
+* Add support for YYC games - you won't be able to edit code, but everything else should technically work
 * Maybe try to write a GameMaker Project output module, should be technically possible after decompiler is done but I'm not sure I really want to do that for legal reasons...

 ### data.win file format